fackelm2/fackelm2.github.io/_news/announcement_2.md

 related_posts: false
 ---

-using of python as programming language
+Use of Python as a programming language

 Started programming more intensively with the Python programming language